QuiltServerTools/HeyThatsMine/README.md

 `autolockingContainers`: List of containers which will be set to PRIVATE by default

-    (remove or comment out items in the list to make them set to public by default).
+    (remove items in the list to make them set to public by default).

 ### Additional permissions